Thank you for your

 7. Forging of Two-Phase Titanium Alloys

-When forging two-phase titanium alloys in the full-phase region, the forging performance of the titanium alloy at high temperatures or the notch toughness of the forged parts can be improved.
+When forging two-phase titanium alloys in the full-phase region, the forging performance of the custom titanium products at high temperatures or the notch toughness of the forged parts can be improved.
 To achieve forged parts with high comprehensive performance, the microstructure of the alloy after forging should be controlled within a certain range.
 The content of equiaxed phases should be controlled between 15% and 30%; too much can reduce notch toughness, while too little can decrease elongation.
 If the content of phases in the forged part is too high, its properties can be restored through heat treatment.

 In summary, the titanium alloy forging process is a complex and precise procedure involving several critical elements.
 By carefully controlling each stage, the quality and performance of titanium alloy forgings can be optimized.